ArriveApp/arrive-client/README.md

 *NOTE*: Regardless of which editor you use, please do not commit editor specific files into the repo.
 Add them to the .gitignore file in the root folder.

-- To set up a quick feedback loop using the Ripple emulator:
+To set up a quick feedback loop using the Ripple emulator:

 1. Start a local file server:

             cordova serve android

 2. Hit the server (usually http:://localhost:8000).
 3. If you have not enabled the Ripple extention yet, click on its icon and select Enable.

-- To run the app in the official platform emulators:
+To run the app in the official platform emulators:

-    1. Build the platform-specific binaries
+1. Build the platform-specific binaries.
+(This builds for all platforms. pass in a platform parameter _ios_ or _android_ to build for just that platform)..

             cordova build

-        (This builds for all platforms. pass in a platform parameter _ios_ or _android_ to build for just that platform)

 2. Now, launch the emulator for the specific platform

             cordova emulate ios
             cordova emulate android